thrgamon/clockify/README.md

 ### Project Matching

 If you are anything like me, you are probably thing, that seems like a lot of effort to add a project.
 Fear not, I have your back.
 You can use any unique abbreviation of the project name in order to match it.
-To see a full list of examples, you can look at the `abbrevs` part of the `projects.store`
+To see a full list of examples, you can look at the `abbrevs` part of the `projects.store` after you have run the command at least once with a project (it caches the response).

 To use the example above, you could use any of these to link to the same project